Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Electron temperature and spin-dependent tunneling

 \section{Electron temperature and spin-dependent tunneling}

 So far we have described the action of the Bayesian Maxwell's demon in terms of its impact on the fidelity $\mathcal{F}_{\rm I}$ of initializing the qubit in the $\ket{\downarrow}$ state.
-The increased fidelity upon real-time observation by the demon should intuitively be linked to a reduction in the effective temperature of the system.
-In this section we attempt to quantify such cooling effect.
+The increased fidelity upon real time observation by the demon should intuitively be linked to a reduction in the effective temperature of the system.
+In this section we attempt to quantify such a cooling effect.

 The starting point is the electron temperature $T_{\rm e}$ in the SET island.
-We measured $T_{\rm e} \approx \SI{260}{\milli\kelvin}$ using the standard method of observing the broadening on the SET Coulomb peaks \cite{beenakker1991theory,maradan2014gaas} as a function of the refrigerator mixing chamber temperature (Fig.~\ref{fig:main_figure_6}a).
+We measure $T_{\rm e} \approx \SI{260}{\milli\kelvin}$ using the standard method of observing the broadening on the SET Coulomb peaks \cite{beenakker1991theory,maradan2014gaas} as a function of the refrigerator mixing chamber temperature (Fig.~\ref{fig:main_figure_6}a).
+This value is higher than the refrigerator base temperature approximately $20$~mK due to the modest (10~dB) attenuation along the microwave line, necessary to allow for high-power delivery for nuclear spin control.
+Moreover, the charge reservoir we use for spin discrimination (the SET island) is also used as part of that charge sensing device, and thus subjected to a sporadic current flow which can affect its temperature.
 As we detail below, the attempt to relate $\mathcal{F}_{\rm I}$ to $T_{\rm e}$ highlights some long-standing (but seldom discussed) inconsistencies in the standard models of spin-dependent tunneling.

 We can define an \emph{effective} temperature $T_{\rm eff}$ that determines $\mathcal{F}_{\rm I}$ from the tunnel rates between the donor and the Fermi reservoir.
 Let us call $H'$ the Hamiltonian describing the electron tunnel coupling between donor and SET island.
 Applying Fermi's golden rule, the (elastic) tunnel rate of a $\ket{\uparrow}$ electron from the reservoir to the empty donor can be written as: